 The delegation structure for approval of credit limits is approved by the Board of Directors.
+The delegation is based on the level of risk and the quantum of exposure, to ensure that the transactions with higher exposure and level of risk are put up to correspondingly higher forum/committee for approval.
 All credit proposals other than retail products, program lending and certain other specified products are rated internally by the Risk Management Group (RMG) prior to approval by the appropriate forum.

-- Credit facilities with respect to retail products are provided as per approved product policies.
+Credit facilities with respect to retail products are provided as per approved product policies.
 All products and policies require the approval of the Committee of Executive Directors.
 The individual credit proposals are evaluated and approved by executives on the basis of the product policies.
-All credit approval authorisations require the approval of Board of Directors.
-The authorisation is based on the level of risk and the quantum of exposure, to ensure that the transactions with higher exposure and level of risk are put up to correspondingly higher forum/committee for approval.
 The sourcing and approval are segregated to achieve independence.
-The Credit Risk Management Group, Product and Policy Group and credit teams are assigned complementary roles to facilitate effective credit risk management for retail assets. - Program lending involves a cluster based approach wherein a lending program is implemented for a homogeneous group of individuals/business entities which comply with certain laid down parameterised norms.
+The Credit Risk Management Group, Credit and Policy Group and credit teams are assigned complementary roles to facilitate effective credit risk management for retail assets.

+- Program lending involves lending to individuals/business entities which comply with certain laid down parameterised norms.
 The approving authority as per the Board approved authorisation lays down these parameters. - For certain products including dealer funding and builder finance up to certain threshold limits and for facilities fully collateralised by cash and cash equivalents, the delegation structure approved by the Board of Directors may permit exemption from the stipulation pertaining to internal rating, up to a certain loan amount.
 Credit approval limits with respect to such products are laid out in the delegation structure approved by the Board of Directors.